 2. Micro Marabou Leech

-A micro marabou leech is a smaller version of the regular Marabou Leech and there are many kinds of this type of fly.
-The feathers that are tied onto a micro marabou are actually turkey feathers from underneath the bird.
+A micro marabou leech is a smaller version of the regular Marabou Leech, and there are many kinds of this type of fly.
+The feathers tied onto a micro marabou are turkey feathers from underneath the bird.
 They have slender bodies with bulbous heads.
 They are small flies usually put on a #12 or #14 curved hook.

 How to Fish a Micro Marabou Leech

 To catch a brook trout using a Micro Marabou Leech.
-I then tie the leech to my line, ensuring it is well-weighted so that it will sink quickly to the bottom.
+I then tie the leech to my line, ensuring it is well-weighted to sink quickly to the bottom.
 Once the fly is in place, I give it a little tug every few minutes to make it wiggle and look like a real worm or larvae.

-The trout are attracted to this movement, and before long, I usually have a bite.
-When setting the hook, I make sure to do it quickly and firmly so that the trout doesn’t have a chance to escape.
+The trout are attracted to this movement, and I usually have a bite before long.
+When setting the hook, I do it quickly and firmly so that the trout doesn’t have a chance to escape.
 With a little patience and practice, anyone can learn to catch trout using a Micro Marabou Leech.

 3. Griffith’s Gnat